 The District's 457 Plan (Plan # 613946000) is a tax-deferred retirement savings plan that allows the employee to contribute pretax dollars through payroll deductions.
 The District will match 100 percent, up to the first 3 percent of base wages, that the employee contributes to a 457 plan.
 The plan is administered through Security Benefit, it allows participants to select investment options that include stable funds, bonds and mutual fund choices.
-All regular employees may participate.
+All regular full-time employees may participate in this plan upon hire and are eligible immediately.
+The employee match begins after six months of employment.
 For more information regarding enrollment, investment choices, and changes to your account contact the Director of Operations.